tmehta2442/zaplabsproject/README.md

 * [http://caniuse.com/](http://caniuse.com/)

 ### Access for All
-I have created a GitHub account with access privledges to this repo for those who may not have one
+I have created a GitHub account with access privileges to this repo for those who may not have one
 ```
 ZapTJ //username
 this1goesherethat1goesthere //password
 ```

 ## Thanks!
 This was a lot of fun and I hope to hear back soon.
 I can be reached at tj@tejas-mehta.com.
-You can also find some more projects and other links on my [homepage](http:www.tejas-mehta.com) (I havent updated it in awhile!).
+You can also find some more projects and other links on my [homepage](http:www.tejas-mehta.com) (I haven’t updated it in awhile!).

 Best,
 TJ